 - 5. Which articles deal with the Centre-state relationship? - 6.
-How powers are shared between the Centre and the States? - 7.
-Who enjoys the residuary power according to the Indian constitution? - 8.
+Who enjoys the residuary power according to the Indian constitution? - 7.
 Which article deals with State Emergency?

-9.4.
-LAL BAHADUR SHASTRI 1964-1966
+9.4 LAL BAHADUR SHASTRI

 Shastri became the second Prime Minister of India on 2 June 1964 after the death of Nehru.
 Though the succession was not easy after Nehru, Kamaraj and other leaders of congress unanimously selected Shastri.
 Shastri retained all ministers of Nehru cabinet and inducted two new faces: Indira Gandhi and S.K.
 Patil.